James Daugherty

 That indeed should be lazy enough.

-But still, better declare the tck configuration as input files, not dependsOn
+But still, better declare the tck configuration as input files, not dependsOn.

-that does not have a lifecycle task on the left-hand side is a code-smell and sign of something being done wrongly, even if in this specific case it should not make much difference.
+As mentioned, any manual dependsOn that does not have a lifecycle task on the left-hand side is a code-smell and sign of something being done wrongly, even if in this specific case it should not make much difference.

 What I just said.
 It hints at you not assigning the testClassesDirs correctly, or it would carry the necessary task dependency automatically.
 But configuring paths manually and then task dependencies manually is exactly what you should never do.
 Instead you should wire task outputs to task inputs.
 For example in Kotlin DSL it could look likeCopy codedependsOn('extractTckJar')